The future of financing space development

-Once the Internal Revenue Service starts recognizing things like space ports the way it does airports, docks and wharves, investment into the aerospace industry will really take off.
-That’s according to two financing experts who spoke at the 37th Space Symposium in Colorado Springs last week.
+Once the Internal Revenue Service starts recognizing things like spaceports the way it does airports, docks and train stations, investment in the aerospace industry will really take off, according to two financing experts who spoke at the 37th Space Symposium in Colorado Springs last week.

-Jon Moellenberg, managing director of RBC Capital Markets in Boulder, and Howard Haug, executive vice president, treasurer and chief investment officer for Space Florida, gave the crowd advice for startups seeking funding, as well as an outlook on the future of financing space-related projects.
+Jon Moellenberg, Colorado-based managing director of RBC Capital Markets, and Howard Haug, executive vice president, treasurer and chief investment officer for Space Florida, gave advice for startups seeking funding and provided an outlook on the future of financing space-related projects.

 “It’s really difficult to have a discussion about innovative finance, because there’s really no innovative financing.
 Everything has been done,” said Moellenberg.
 “So it’s really importing one idea from an industry at a certain stage to another industry that might be in a different stage.”

-RBC provided the $320 million in financing the new U.S. Air Force Academy visitors center, that will be located near the north entrance of the Academy and I-25 in Colorado Springs.
+RBC secured $320 million in financing for the new U.S. Air Force Academy visitors center, which will be located near the academy's north entrance and I-25 in Colorado Springs.
 The planned development also includes a hotel, office space, retail space and an entertainment component, he said.

 “There are three components we start with.
-One is, does the facility serve a public purpose and does the Internal Revenue Service code recognize that purpose,” Moellenberg said.
-“If it does, we can inter into the tax exempt bond market, which allows large institutions to access your project.”
+One is, does the facility serve a public purpose and does the Internal Revenue Service code recognize that purpose?”
+Moellenberg said.
+“If it does, we can enter into the tax exempt bond market, which allows large institutions to access your project.”

 Space Florida, the state’s aerospace and spaceport development authority, has inked more than 100 deals since 2008 worth just under $3 billion, Haug said.
-They’re still actively involved in about 70 of those.
+It's still actively involved in about 70 of those projects.

+The for-profit public entity is a special district of the state, like an airport or seaport authority.

 And Space Florida has almost as much coming down the pipeline as its existing deals.